dbdean/dbdean_com/README.md

 ## Research publications

-As of August 2017, I have 653 citations across more than 70 publications, with 21 publications having more than 10 citations, and a h-index of 14.
+As of November 2017, I have 692 citations across more than 75 publications, with 22 publications having more than 10 citations, and a h-index of 14.
 More details, and a full list of publications can be found on my [Google Scholar profile][scholar].